 The only tradeoff is that the cap breaks easily.
-But at $14.99 for a 32oz bottle, it’s the best store bought honey for the budget-conscious.
+Other than that, it’s the best store bought honey for the budget-conscious.

-You’ll be paying almost $8 per oz for one 250g pack for this raw manuka honey.
-Its price tag might scare you, but this honey has a UMF rating of 20+, meaning every jar contains the most antibacterial properties of the Manuka flower.
+You’ll be paying almost a premium price per oz for one 250g pack for this raw manuka honey.
+But it’s worth it because this honey has a UMF rating of 20+, meaning every jar contains the most antibacterial properties of the Manuka flower.

 Taste-wise, it’s not your average raw honey flavor.
 It’s less sweet and has an earthy herbal hint to it.
 Think creamy and slightly minty honey that’s super thick – don’t be surprised that it comes in a jar!
 Use it anywhere from a daily superfood fix or a luxurious face mask.

 Back in North America, there’s a big buzz around Nature Nate’s 100% pure, raw, and unfiltered honey.
 On Amazon alone, it has over 22,000 reviews and an almost perfect 5-star rating!